-Ganga: A Journey down the Ganges River book was published about 5 years back.
+Ganga: A Journey Down the Ganges River book was published about 5 years back.
 My first instinct is to call it an old book.
-But when I look at the age of Ganga and what we have done for it in last 5 years and I realize it really does not matter.
+But when I look at the age of Ganga and what we have done for it in the last 5 years and I realize it really does not matter.
 Nothing much has changed – neither Ganga nor our attitude towards her.

-Author along with his wife and a team of guides, boatmen go on this journey from Gaumukh to Sagar.
+The author along with his wife and a team of guides, boatmen go on this journey from Gaumukh to Sagar.
 From Origin of Ganga to her merging with the Sea.
-Now he does not just go to the famous points on Ganga like Haridwar, Allahabad, Varanasi etc. He travels the whole length using small boats.
+Now he does not just go to the famous points on Ganga like Haridwar, Allahabad, Varanasi, etc. He travels the whole length using small boats.
 Staying in Ashrams across the length of the river.
 Talking to locals and local experts and literally living by Ganga.
 He tries to look at all the aspects of Ganga.
 Ganga as a Goddess that came down from heaven through Shiva Jatas (he actually gives a logical reason for why it is said to have ascended from Jatas).
 Ganga as the life-sustaining river.
 And Ganga as a mother.
 Ganga as the mystery river with amazing cleansing properties.